iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#060] Can this Mono s fiesta end already.md

 But when I went there, completely different story.
 The entire site is utterly out of control with no clear goal.The original purpose of the protest is all but lost...
 ## Replies
 **Varinaya**<br>
-Don't you know that a blinded, angry mob is scary-AF
+Don't you know that a blinded, angry mob is scary\-AF

 **Y4NK**<br>
 That NEKO stream also added more fuel to the fire if you think about it…

 **MustangMartin**<br>
 Ah, you have a point.
-That stream was what caused the whole thing to blow up… (BOOM~!
+That stream was what caused the whole thing to blow up… (BOOM\~!

 **HC**<br>
 Moreover, what she said was probably exaggerated Her dissatisfaction towards Mono is well documented